spotxmobile/spotx-mopub-mraid/README.md

 values may not occur if the MRAID container app does not provide location services.

 ###SpotX Custom Parameters
 There are additional parameters that are custom to SpotX.
-These parameters are required, and automatically be appended to the SpotMarket request url.
+These parameters are required, and will be automatically appended to the SpotMarket request url.
-You should not have to modify these parameters.
+You should not specify these parameters.
 The details of these parameters are provided here for completeness.

 |Parameter              | Description | Default Usage |
 |-----------------------|-------------|---------------|